 Endophytes appear to have direct and induced effects on plant responses to biotic agents.
 The interaction with abiotic agents remains less clear.
 The presence of an endophyte may enhance plant mineral nutrition.
 The mechanisms used by endophytic and mycorrhizal fungi seem to be quite different.
 For instance, the biocontrol fungus Trichoderma harzianum T22 increased the efficiency of use of fertiliser N in corn, resulting in increased plant growth.
 Not all strains of the fungus modify nitrogen use efficiency, and the mechanism is unclear.
 Indeed, some strains of Trichoderma and many other soil fungi can solubilise P in soil, but not all can alter plant P uptake; others increase plant growth but do not solubilise P. Modifying the mineral nutrition of plants appears to involve a variety of mechanisms.

-Our understanding of the response of plants colonised by endophytes to salinity and drought is even less well understood.
+Our understanding of the response of plants colonised by endophytes to temperature, salinity and water availability is uneven.
 For instance, Trichoderma improved germination of maize seed and enhanced subsequent growth in field soils, possibly via influence on the osmotic potential in the seed and enhancement of root growth to depth.
 In contrast, colonisation of the grass Dichanthelium lanuginosum by the fungus Curvularia protuberata resulted in the grass tolerating temperatures up to 65C.
 This tolerance was only possible because of the presence of a double stranded RNA virus in the fungus.
 Similar data documenting improved stress tolerance associated with endophytic fungi will need to consider more complex interactions than plant and fungus.